VisionTrust: Accountability

 VisionTrust is a 501(c)(3) not-for-profit organization.
 No individual owns any stock in the corporation, which is held for charitable purposes.
-The board of directors at large serve without compensation for three-year rotating terms.
+The board of directors at large serves without compensation for three-year rotating terms.
 VisionTrust is a member of the Evangelical Council on Financial Accountability and holds a rating of four out of four stars from Charity Navigator.